Types of Dentures Explained, Benefits And Caring For Your Denture

 A wide range of dentures is available today.
 This means that you no longer need to suffer from the problems of chewing or the appearance of the mouth.
 Your local dentist at Mayfield Dental can offer the right advice to help you meet your needs.

 Contact Mayfield Dental today.
 We have options to help you.
-You can book free consultation online here: https://mayfielddental.com or you can reach us at 905.840.0225.
-For all emergency dentist walk-in in Brampton, we are located at 3068 Mayfield Rd.
+You can book a free consultation online or you can reach us at 905.840.0225.
+For all emergency dentist walk-ins in Brampton, we are located at 3068 Mayfield Rd.
 Unit #6 Brampton, ON, L6Z 0E3.
 You can also find us on Google Maps here: https://g.page/mayfield-dental